ru22-14/veg-foodie/README.md

 ### Home

-The Home page contains  **hero image**.In the middle of the hero image on home page there is a **online reservation** button to reserve/book a table.
-This button zoom out when clicked.
+The Home page contains a **hero image**.
+In the middle of the hero image on home page there is an **online reservation** button to reserve/book a table.
+This button has a zoom out affect when hovered over it.

 ![screenshot](/assets/screenshots/veg-foodie.png)

 ### Online Reservation

 This button is specifically created in the middle of the **hero image** to get customers attention and to make reservation quickly.
-Reservation button takes the customer to the reservation form which needs to fill in order to reserve a table.The purpose of this button is to make the website simple and user friendly for everyone.
+Reservation button takes the customer to the reservation form which needs to be filled in order to reserve a table.
+The purpose of this button is to make the website simple and user friendly for everyone.

 ### Request Form

-The request form has a background image and appears when click on **Online reservation** button located on hero image.
+The request form has a background image and appears when a user clicks on the **Online reservation** button located on the hero image.
-The customer needs to enter a valid **email address, date, time and number of guests** in order to reserve a table.
-Then click on **request** button.
+The customer needs to enter a valid **email address, date, time and number of guests** in order to reserve a table and then click on the **request** button.

 ![screenshot](/assets/screenshots/request.png)

 ### Confirmation

-The **request button** leads to another page which is the **Confirmation** page.
-This page has an image background.
-It displays a confirmation message to the customer.
+The **request button** leads to another page that is the **Confirmation** page.
+It has a background image and displays a confirmation message to the customer.

 ![screenshot](/assets/screenshots/confirmation.png)

 ### About Us

-The about us section reflects the **exact perpose** behind creating this website.
-It provides **useful information** about preparing the meal and motivates the customer to satisfy their needs in a healthy way.
+The about us section reflects the **main idea** behind creating this website.
+It provides **useful information** related to meal preparation and motivates the customers to satisfy their needs in a healthy way.

 ![screenshot](/assets/screenshots/about.png)

 ### Menu

 The menu section features two **menu cards**.
-These cards displays a complete list of   **appetizers**, **main dishes**, **desserts** and **drinks**.
-Customer can choose and order easily according to their taste.
-Menu cards have hover effect and change color when click on them.
-They appear differently on different screen sizes.
+These cards display a complete list of   **appetizers**, **main dishes**, **desserts** and **drinks**.
+The Customer can choose and order easily according to their wish.
+Menu cards changes color when hovered on them.
+They adjust themselves based on the screen resolution.

 ![screenshot](/assets/screenshots/menu-cards.png)

 ### Contact

-This section provides the information about contact details **(phone and email)**, **opening hours**.
-The **address and directions** are also provided here.A **google map** is also embeded here to find or search the right location.
+This section provides contact details **(phone and email)**, **opening hours**,  **address and directions** .
+A **google map** is also embedded in order to find or search the exact location.

 ![screenshot](/assets/screenshots/contact.png)